Crafted in Tradition: An Interview with our Patron, Trevor Pickett

 Suffolk in the City: A Vision Realised

-Suffolk in the City was an initiative, spearheaded by Juliet, current Chair of Suffolk Craft Society that resonated deeply with Trevor.
-“She has a huge vision, much like mine.
-This collaboration allows us to bring Suffolk’s creative excellence to London, particularly during London Craft Week.”
+The Suffolk Craft Society made its London Craft Week debut in 2025 with Suffolk in the City, an initiative led by Juliet, current Chair of the Society, whose ambitious vision immediately resonated with Trevor.
+“She has a huge vision, much like my own.
+This collaboration gives us the opportunity to bring Suffolk’s creative excellence to London, especially during London Craft Week.”
+We’re delighted to be returning to London Craft Week this year and are very much looking forward to working with Trevor once again.

-Pickett London’s involvement in London Craft Week 2025 is more than just an event, it’s a platform.
-“It’s our chance to share what we do best: celebrate exceptional craftsmanship.
-We’re learning as we go, but we’re committed.
-We know we have something valuable to offer, not just to London, but to the world.”
+For Pickett London, participation in London Craft Week is about far more than a single event - it’s a platform.
+“It’s our opportunity to share what we do best: celebrating exceptional craftsmanship.
+We’re learning as we go, but we’re fully committed.
+We know we have something meaningful to offer, not just to London, but to the world.”

 Looking Ahead

-For Trevor and the Suffolk Craft Society, London Craft Week is only the beginning.
-“This is about showing the world the craftsmanship Suffolk has to offer.
-It's about legacy, tradition, and a future where making, not manufacturing, is once again celebrated.”
+For Trevor and the Suffolk Craft Society, London Craft Week marks just the beginning.
+“This is about showcasing the remarkable craftsmanship Suffolk has to offer.
+It’s about legacy, tradition, and championing a future where making, rather than manufacturing, is once again celebrated.”

 Join us